Longwater1234/space-checkers/README.md

 # space - checkers

 Online Multiplayer Checkers game in C++ built with SFML 2.6, Protobuf and ixWebsockets.
-With very minimal dependencies (no Boost required), and a simple build process.
-All dependencies are auto-downloaded and built for you using **CPM.cmake** (similar to CMake FetchContent).
+With very minimal dependencies and a simple build process.
+All dependencies are auto-downloaded and built for you using CMake FetchContent, as compressed `.tar.gz`.
 The only dependency you need pre-installed on your OS is SFML 2.6.

 ### Main Libraries Used